HaiyuWu/Vec2Face/README.md

 - Thanks to [Hugging Face](https://huggingface.co/) for providing a handy dataset and model weight management platform❤️.

 # Citation
-If you find Vec2Face useful for your research, please consider citing us and starring😄:
+If you find Vec2Face useful for your research, please consider citing us😄:

 ```bibtex
 @article{wu2024vec2face,